HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 crux (n): essence, core, gist, kernel

-incur (v): suffer, exposed to, catch, cause
+incur (v): to experience something bad as a result of actions you have taken

 instigate (v): provoke, incite, trigger, stir